Why are the Ethnic Minority Role Model lists important?

 - Successful nominees will be informed in the weeks leading up to publication of the FT supplement.

-The EMpower Ethnic Minority Leaders will be judged according to four criteria:
+The EMpower Ethnic Minority Executives and Advocates will be judged according to four criteria:

-- Activities undertaken to make the workplace a more welcoming environment for BAME employees.
+- Activities undertaken to make the workplace a more welcoming environment for ethnic minority employees.

-- Activities a nominee is involved with outside of the workplace that help to achieve positive change for BAME people.
+- Activities a nominee is involved with outside of the workplace that help to achieve positive change for ethnic minority people.

 - Seniority and influence in the business.

-*for the purposes of this list minority ethnic refers to visible ethnic minorities.
+*for the purposes of this list we are referring to visible ethnic minorities.